Targeting Inclusive Development: A Value Chain Approach to Sewer Infrastructure Investment

 U.S. Adoption of High-Efficiency Motors and Drives: Lessons Learned

-The Development and Diffusion of Powder Coatings in the US and Europe
+The Development and Diffusion of Powder Coatings in the United States and Europe

 Powder Coatings Report ECJ Article Powder Coating Magazine Technical Appendix